kindelia/Kindelia/ROADMAP.md

 - Kindelia's Genesis Block (block #0) will be mined.
 On it:

-    - Primitive utilies like tuples will be deployed.
+    - Primitive utilities like tuples will be deployed.

     - Kindelia's empty namespace will be registered by the Kindelia Foundation.